Jessba2/cs586recordExpunge/README.md

 # cs586recordExpunge
-take the info from json files to postgreSQL database.
-Configure to searchable well designed structure.
+Take the info from json files to a postgreSQL database.
+Configure to the database to a searchable well designed structure.